vikrantpailkar/Credit_Score_Analysis/README.md

 about the borrower (e.g. age, number of previous loans, etc.), allows one to distinguish between "good" and "bad" loans and give an estimate of the probability of default.

-**Loan Defalut**: In finance, default is failure to meet the legal obligations of a loan, for example when a home buyer fails to make a mortgage payment, or when a corporation or government fails to pay a bond which has reached maturity.
+**Loan Default**: In finance, default is failure to meet the legal obligations of a loan, for example when a home buyer fails to make a mortgage payment, or when a corporation or government fails to pay a bond which has reached maturity.

 **Steps Involved**
 =============